luontola/tdd-mooc/data/1-tdd.md

 ##### What to submit

 * Submit to https://studies.cs.helsinki.fi/stats/courses/tdd-pilot a **Git repository** with the source code and history of you doing this exercise.
+* Fill [this questionnaire](https://forms.gle/XCmGN4ZDvtdtGbLG6).
+Note the need for more detailed time tracking.

 </tdd-decision>